 |Location:||Exeter, Work from home|

-This is a part-time (0.5 FTE) post, available immediately on a permanent basis.
-This role offers the opportunity for hybrid working – some time on campus and some from home.
+This full-time post is available immediately on a fixed-term basis until 31 October 2023.
+This role offers the opportunity for hybrid working.

 Our Equality, Diversity and Inclusion Commitment

 With over 27,000 students and 6,400 staff from 180 different countries we offer a diverse and engaging environment where our diversity is celebrated and valued as a major strength.
 We are committed to creating an inclusive culture where all members of our community are supported to thrive; where diverse voices are heard through our engagement with evidence-based charter frameworks for gender (Athena SWAN), race equality (Race Equality Charter Mark), LGBTQ+ inclusion (Stonewall Diversity Champion) and as a Disability Confident employer.
 Whilst all applicants will be judged on merit alone, we particularly welcome applications from groups currently underrepresented within our working community.
 Reasonable adjustments are available for interviews and workplaces.

 Please contact Kevin Sales, email@example.com, (01392) 725493.

 We welcome applications from candidates interested in working part-time hours or job-sharing arrangements.